 It makes your dish extraordinary by giving a perfect flavour & texture.
-In short, the kolhapuri masala is the perfect combo of taste & tradition.
-Hence, today we will learn to make traditional kolhapuri masala at home.
+In short, the Kolhapuri masala is the perfect combo of taste & tradition.
+Hence, today we will learn to make traditional Kolhapuri masala at home.

 To make this hot & spicy masala powder, we require whole spices.
-All these spice are readily available at grocery stores.
+All these spices are readily available at grocery stores.
 Hence there’s no reason not to make it in the first place.
 Let’s see what we need.

 Regular Whole Spices

-The kolhapuri masala requires six regularly used whole spices.
+The Kolhapuri masala requires six regularly used whole spices.
 They are the base of this masala powder.
 Thus, we need coriander, cumin, black pepper, cinnamon, clove & bay leaf.
 Indian curries are incomplete without these spices.
 Each one of them has an individual taste profile.